airdeploy/airdeploy-docs/docs/api-reference/java.md

 public static boolean shutdown(int timeoutMillis)
 ```

-`shutdown` ingests data(if any), stop ingester and closes SSE connection.
+`shutdown` ingests data(if any), stops ingester and closes SSE connection.
-`shutdown` waits to finish current ingestion request, but no longer than a timeoutMillis.
+`shutdown` waits until current ingestion request is finished, but no longer than a timeoutMillis.

 returns `true` if closed by timeout